Comission Gary to write your important story

 I earned degrees in business and law at the University of Arizona, and practiced law in Phoenix Arizona with Jennings, Strouss & Salmon from 1967 to 1998.
 I started my own solo practice in 1999 am now a part-time lawyer with a focus on ethics and professional discipline.

 I teach creative writing and ethics to law students at Arizona State University’s Sandra Day O’Connor College of Law.
 I write every day.
-My stack includes hundreds of short stories, articles, monologues, op-eds, teaching materials, CLE materials, and blogs about writing and writers.
+My stack includes hundreds of short stories, articles, monologs, op-eds, teaching materials, CLE materials, and blogs about writing and writers.
 I write about the American civil and criminal justice systems.
-My characters include invented—or real—lawyers, cowboys, cowgirls, judges, clients, old west heroes, outlaws, in-laws, and horses.
+My characters include invented and real lawyers, cowboys, cowgirls, judges, clients, old west heroes, outlaws, in-laws, and horses.
 I use the 5th, 6th, and 14th amendments to the United States Constitution as characters and solutions in all of my books.
-The Old West may be thought of as lawless, but the people of the 1800s knew about justice.
+The old west may be thought of as lawless, but the people of the 1800s knew about justice.
 So, justice is the narrative arc in all my books.

-My nonfiction true-crime books focus on trials and tribulations from the 1930s to 2015.
-From the perspective of justice and due process, they repeat much of what happened in the 1880s.
-I don’t write about the future, but I can always hope that justice and the rule of law will be alive and well long after I’ve tried my last case and written my last book.
+My nonfiction titles and my novels chronicle challenges to Americans 125 years ago and today.
+Justice and due process are embedded in everything I write—nonfiction and novels.
+I don’t write about the future, but I hope that justice and the rule of law will be alive and well long after I’ve tried my last case and written my last book.

 The Miranda book was about true confessions given by guilty defendants who confessed without knowing they had a Fifth Amendment right to remain silent.
-Innocent Until Interrogated is about false confessions given by defendants who did not believe they had any choice because they had spent days in custodial interrogation by corrupt cops.
-Those two books led to my writing the true story of one of Arizona’s most important wrongful conviction cases—Anatomy of A Confession: The Debra Milke Case.
-The American Bar Association published it in 2016.
-It is the true story of a woman convicted of killing her son based entirely on a confession she never gave.
+Innocent Until Interrogated is about false confessions given by defendants who did not believe they had any choice suffering tag-team custodial interrogation for days on end by corrupt cops.
+Those two books led to my writing the true story of one of Arizona’s most important wrongful conviction cases—Anatomy of A Confession.
+It is the true story of a woman convicted of killing her son based on a confession she never gave.